 Price and Performance: Searching for a Deal

 There's a process to determining what GPU you should buy, and it starts with knowing your budget and setting realistic performance expectations.
 Whatever budget you're considering, keep our GPU benchmarks hierarchy handy.
 That's the best way to see how the various GPUs from different generations stack up.
-You won't find a card that performs like a $700 GPU for $350 right now, but you might find a $400 card that performs like a $500 card in some cases.
-At least, that's the hope.

 Assume the Worst and Prepare for it